 “Data-driven decision making” involves analyzing and embracing your corporate data over intuition.
 Due to the advance of modern technology, companies can analyze huge databases to uncover, what is happening throughout the organization, how they compare to rival companies and even test different scenarios to predict how their actions will impact their future performance.
 According to a study by McKinsey Global Institute, companies that are taking decisions based on data are “23 times more likely to acquire customers, 6 times as likely to retain customers, and 19 times as likely to be profitable as a result”.

-In the past due to the lack of appropriate technology to collect and leverage data, managers had to rely on their experience and intuition to predict trends and make strategic decision.
+In the past due to the lack of appropriate technology to collect and leverage data, managers had to rely on their experience and intuition to predict trends and make strategic decisions.
 However, nowadays we have cutting-edge analytical tools that are transforming the modern business landscape in unprecedented ways.
 We can employ data-driven decision making to analyze our current strategies, past performance and make informed decisions for setting future business goals.
 Unlike intuitive decisions, which will be significantly affected, if some of the highly experienced top managers leave the company, the quality of data-driven decisions will stay consistent.
 Furthermore, using facts and data not only dramatically increases the speed of decision making, but also companies have reported on average 4% rise of their productivity.

 Related Articles: The Magic of Data Insights Part II